Teacher for Learning

 - When creating written assignments, consider designing the assessment to include draft revisions.
 This could be done by frequent writing activities in discussion board forums, creating an annotated bibliography, using mind maps, or asking for weekly reflections.

-Deliberate instruction is the act of always considering your desired outcome and intending learning for your students, and then working backwards in your lesson planning so that students can successfully achieve that goal.
+Deliberate instruction is the act of always considering your desired outcome and intended learning for your students, and then working backwards in your lesson planning so that students can successfully achieve that goal.